honeycombio/honeycomb-opentelemetry-python/examples/hello-world-django/README.md

 )
 ```

-This app will send traces to local console with the configured `debug=True`.
+Note: With `debug` set to `True`, spans will also be printed to stdout.

 To send to Honeycomb, set your API Key: